When Does Translation Require Context? A Data-driven, Multilingual Exploration: Which Translation Phenomena Benefit from Context?

-Finally, among the individual tokens with the highest P-CXMI, we find that many are due to \textbf{ellipsis} in the English sentence that does not occur on the target side.
-For example, in the last row of Table \ref{table:high-cxmi}, the English text does not repeat the verb \textit{know} in the second sentence as it can be understood from the previous sentence.
-However, in Turkish, there is no natural way to translate the verb-phrase ellipsis and must infer that ``don't'' refers to ``don't \textit{know}'', and translate the verb accordingly.
+Ellipsis refers to the omission of superfluous words that are able to be inferred from the context.
+For instance, in the last row of \autoref{table:high-cxmi}, the English text does not repeat the verb \textit{know} in the second sentence as it can be understood from the previous sentence.
+However, in Turkish, there is no natural way to translate the verb-phrase ellipsis, so context is important for translating the verb correctly.